-South Carolina keeps arrest and criminal records in a central repository to easily handle name-based search requests.
+South Carolina arrest records and criminal records are kept in a central repository to easily handle name-based inmate search requests.
 State law allows the general public access to arrest records upon request.
 All law enforcement agencies create and keep records and add them into the database.
-South Carolina’s repository holds state-level records only, not federal.
+SC repository holds state-level records only, not federal.
 They don’t use fingerprint-based records for the public.
 When requesting records, the user will have to pay a small fee for each record request, and the name and information must match exactly.

 Yes.
-According to South Carolina state law, they offer criminal and arrest records to the general public.
+According to SC state law, they offer arrest and criminal records to the general public.
 They also keep a sex offender list for anyone to review.
 Requestors must pay a non-refundable fee when they request records, and they have to have exact match name information.

 |Black or African American||58%|